-Note in relation to Point 12: This SEI Report provides a compiled record of the relevant additional environmental information arising from the post-submission consultation process and requested by OIC, as described above.
-There has been no change to the Proposed Development description, design or layout, with the exception of a proposed increased micrositing limit of 100 m for turbine T4 and its hardstanding and access track (see Section 1.3 below).
+Note in relation to Point 12: This Updated SEI Report provides a compiled record of the relevant additional environmental information arising from the post-submission consultation process and requested by OIC, as described above.
+There has been no change to the Proposed Development description, design or layout, with the exception of a proposed increased micrositing limit of 100 m for turbine T4 and its hardstanding and access track (see Section 1.3 below, which is unchanged from the previous version of the SEI Report).
 Much of the information reported in the submitted EIA Report is unchanged.
 It is considered that provision of an updated version of the full EIA Report would therefore be unwarranted and unnecessary.

-Although this SEI Report supersedes certain elements of the previously submitted EIA Report, it should be read in conjunction with the submitted EIA Report.
-It is made clear in the sections below where any aspect of the submitted EIA Report is superseded by this SEI Report.
+Although this Updated SEI Report supersedes certain elements of the previously submitted EIA Report, it should be read in conjunction with the submitted EIA Report.
+It is made clear in the sections below where any aspect of the submitted EIA Report is superseded by this Updated SEI Report.

-A Non-Technical Summary of this SEI Report is provided separately, in accordance with the Town & Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017.
+A Non-Technical Summary of this Updated SEI Report is provided separately, in accordance with the Town & Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2017.